It affects all of us, and connection is how we start healing.

 MENTAL HEALTH IN PRISONS

-Excerpt: “[Montross] accepted a position with a psychiatric hospital in Rhode Island.
+“[Montross] accepted a position with a psychiatric hospital in Rhode Island.
 It did not take long, however, for her to realize that her tidy binary—dividing the guilty criminal from the innocent patient battling mental illness—was a crude one, belied by complex realities.
 Many psychiatric patients, she observed, had previously served time behind bars, with some being admitted to her hospital only hours after being released.
 When she noticed that a few of her regular patients had not come to the hospital for surprisingly long stretches, she began searching state records and often discovered that they were in jail or prison.
 ‘The distinction I once imagined between hospital and prison populations exists only faintly,” she reflected, “when it exists at all.’”

 YOU’RE CREATING CONNECTION

-You as a team—without being mental health professionals—can offer the most healing antidote to disconnection.
-You are already doing it.
+Here’s the good news: You as a team — without being mental health professionals — can offer the most healing antidote to disconnection.
+You are already doing it!
 You are creating connection.
 Do you see how precious and powerful this relational work is?
-See how your faithful monthly team meetings, you regular letters and calls are healing?
+See how healing your faithful monthly team meetings are, and your regular letters and calls and visits?

-As a small “Department of Connections,” you are creating an environment of mental health—together.
+As a small “Department of Connections,” you are creating an environment of mental health together.

 MEDICATION

-Let’s talk medication now.
+Let’s talk meds.

-Yolanda Martinez | The Marshall Project
+Yolanda Martinez from the Marshall Project

 OUR OWN EXPERIENCE